johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-30-mui-react-tree-view-pass-data-to-treeitem/index.md

 The `TreeItemWithLoading` component is a wrapper around the `TreeItem2` component.
 You'll note in our code we're using the [`TreeItem2` component](https://mui.com/x/react-tree-view/#tree-item-components).
 I won't explicitly discuss this, but it's worth noting that the `TreeItem2` component is intended to replace the `TreeItem` component in a future version of MUI; the `TreeItem2` component is more flexible and allows for more customisation.

 Anyway, the `TreeItemWithLoading` component is where the magic happens.
 For every node in the treeview, this component will be rendered.
 All it does is render a `TreeItem2` component, but with some customisation.
 Again using the `slots` / `slotProps` properties, it customises the underlying label component that is rendered.
-It replaces the default label component (`TreeItem2Label`) with a custom one that shows a loader if the node is still loading called `TreeItemLabelWithLoading`.
-We'll implement that in a moment.
+It replaces the default label component (`TreeItem2Label`) with a custom one that shows a loader if the node is still loading, that component is named `TreeItemLabelWithLoading`.
+We'll implement it in a moment.

 The `TreeItemWithLoading` component is also responsible for passing the `data-is-loading` prop to the `TreeItemLabelWithLoading` component.
 You'll note that we're just passing a `boolean` this time which we construct by comparing the id of the node to the list of ids that are still loading.